LukasLJL/CarService/README.md

 *Tested with minikube on Windows*
 - First you have to Build the Docker Images.. but you should be connected to the Kubernetes (minikube) docker-system
   - For this step execute ``eval "$(minikube docker-env --shell=bash)"``, now you can perform docker commands and they will be executed at the kubernetes docker-system
+  - Now you can run a script to build all required images ``buildImages.sh``
-- Now you can simply run a script to apply all K8 CarService Configs ``./K8Configs.sh``
+- You can simply run a script to apply all K8 CarService Configs ``./K8Configs.sh``
 - Now everything should be running, the frontend is accessible at ``http://minikube/``
 - If you want you can delete all K8 CarService Configs with a script ``./K8Delete.sh``
 ## Setup-Local
-- Download the git repo `` git clone https://github.com/LukasLJL/CarService.git``
 - Import the maven project into your favorite ide (best Intellij)
 - Simply start the project in your ide
 - an alternative way to start the api: